elastic/rally/docs/developing.rst

 Prerequisites
 -------------

-Please ensure that the following packages are installed before installing Rally in development mode:
+Install the following software packages:

 * Python 3.4 or better available as ``python3`` on the path (verify with: ``python3 --version``)
 * ``pip3`` available on the path (verify with ``pip3 --version``)
 * JDK 8 or 9
 * git 1.9 or better

-Please check the :doc:`installation guide </install>` for detailed installation instructions for these packages.
+Check the :doc:`installation guide </install>` for detailed installation instructions for these packages.

 Rally does not support Windows and is only actively tested on MacOS and Linux.